MRC-CLIMB/docs/docs/notebook-servers/understanding-storage.md

 ## Home directory

-Your home directory `/home/jovyan` (~) is actually a mount that maps to persistant storage for your CLIMB user.
+Your home directory `/home/jovyan` (~) is actually a mount that maps to persistent storage for your CLIMB user.
 Anything written here will be persisted, even after the container is stopped and restarted.
 Home directories are intentionally small (20GB by default, depending on your tier) and are not intended for large conda environments or databases, for example.
 This will make more sense once you understand the other storage options available to you.

 Your home directory is also the default/base location for the file browser pane on the left.